MartinJSoles/Madjic.Tasks.Orchestration/README.md

 method assumed there were no operations and returned without doing any work.
 Now, it will throw the same exception as when cycles are detected.

+There are new properties exposed on the Operation class: `State`, `DependentOperations`, `Parents`, `ExecutionException`, and `IsFaulted` (computed).

+The `State` property is an enum that indicates the current state of the operation.
+* `NotStarted` - The operation has not been started.
+* `ReadyToRun` - The operation is ready to run but has not been started.
+* `Running` - The operation is currently running.
+* `Completed` - The operation has completed successfully.
+* `Failed` - The operation resulted in an exception during execution.
+* `Skipped` - The operation was skipped because it was dependent on an operation that failed.

+The`DependentOperations` property exposes the list of operations that depend on this operation as an `IEnumerable`.

+The `Parents` property exposes the list of operations that this operation depends on as an `IEnumerable`.

+The `ExecutionException` property is set when an exception is thrown during the execution of the operation.

+The `IsFaulted` property is computed and is `true` if the operation or any of its dependent operations threw an exception.
+The property is calculated based on the `State` property (Failed or Skipped).

+The `Signaled` property has been modified to be calculated based on the `State` property (Completed, Failed, or Skipped).

 ### Version 2.0.0 Breaking Changes
 The ExecuteAll method has been renamed to ExecuteAllAsync.
 This is to follow the convention of naming async methods.